 Why are you concerned?

-For example

-- Something a child has said e.g. allegation of harm - Child's appearance may include unexplained marks as well as dress - Behaviour change - Witnessed concerning behaviour
+- For example - O Something a child has said- e.g. allegation of harm - o Child's appearance, unexplained marks, behaviour change - Witnessed concerning behaviour

 Act immediately and record your concerns.
 If urgent, speak to a DSL first.